-Its four smokestacks famously celebrated on Pink Floyd’s Animals album cover, Battersea Power Station is one of south London’s best-known monuments.
-Built by Giles Gilbert Scott (who also designed the power station that is now the Tate Modern, and the iconic red telephone box) in 1933 with two chimneys (the other two were added in 1955), the power station was snuffed out in 1983 only to enter an existential limbo for more than three decades.
+Its four smokestacks famously celebrated on Pink Floyd’s Animals album cover, Battersea Power Station is one of South London’s best-known monuments.
+Built by Giles Gilbert Scott (who also designed the power station that's now the Tate Modern, and the iconic red telephone box) in 1933, the station was snuffed out in 1983 only to enter an existential limbo for more than three decades.
 It's now being redeveloped as a mixed residential and commercial space.